What do you need right now?

 Are you looking?
 What would that mean for you?

 If you need a place to start, here is a passage to contemplate.
 It's a prophecy of the coming Messiah, a passage Jesus quotes when he starts his public ministry:

-Our world walks in darkness.
+Our world walks in darkness, and 2020 has felt dark indeed.
 But the light of Christ, the inauguration of God's Kingdom has dawned.
 Do you see it?